Section 5739.01 | Sales tax definitions.

-(l) Physical fitness facility service is or is to be provided;
+(n) Physical fitness facility service is or is to be provided;

-(m) Recreation and sports club service is or is to be provided;
+(o) Recreation and sports club service is or is to be provided;

-(n) Satellite broadcasting service is or is to be provided;
+(p) On and after August 1, 2003, satellite broadcasting service is or is to be provided;

-(o) Personal care service is or is to be provided to an individual.
+(q) On and after August 1, 2003, personal care service is or is to be provided to an individual.
 As used in this division, "personal care service" includes skin care, the application of cosmetics, manicuring, pedicuring, hair removal, tattooing, body piercing, tanning, massage, and other similar services.
 "Personal care service" does not include a service provided by or on the order of a licensed physician or licensed chiropractor, or the cutting, coloring, or styling of an individual's hair.

-(p) The transportation of persons by motor vehicle or aircraft is or is to be provided, when the transportation is entirely within this state, except for transportation provided by an ambulance service, by a transit bus, as defined in section 5735.01 of the Revised Code, and transportation provided by a citizen of the United States holding a certificate of public convenience and necessity issued under 49 U.S.C.
+(r) On and after August 1, 2003, the transportation of persons by motor vehicle or aircraft is or is to be provided, when the transportation is entirely within this state, except for transportation provided by an ambulance service, by a transit bus, as defined in section 5735.01 of the Revised Code, and transportation provided by a citizen of the United States holding a certificate of public convenience and necessity issued under 49 U.S.C.
 41102;

-(q) Motor vehicle towing service is or is to be provided.
+(s) On and after August 1, 2003, motor vehicle towing service is or is to be provided.
 As used in this division, "motor vehicle towing service" means the towing or conveyance of a wrecked, disabled, or illegally parked motor vehicle.

-(r) Snow removal service is or is to be provided.
+(t) On and after August 1, 2003, snow removal service is or is to be provided.
 As used in this division, "snow removal service" means the removal of snow by any mechanized means, but does not include the providing of such service by a person that has less than five thousand dollars in sales of such service during the calendar year.

-(s) Electronic publishing service is or is to be provided to a consumer for use in business, except that such transactions occurring between members of an affiliated group, as defined in division (B)(3)(e) of this section, are not sales.
+(u) Electronic publishing service is or is to be provided to a consumer for use in business, except that such transactions occurring between members of an affiliated group, as defined in division (B)(3)(e) of this section, are not sales.